CmdQ/AoC/README.md

 end
 ```

-When I the version with exception, it only worked while debugging, but not otherwise.
+When I had the version with exception, it only worked while debugging, but not otherwise.

 ```julia
 function fd(s::String, fromto::UnitRange)::Bool